-Tara litigated and appealed civil and administrative matters in North Carolina for nearly 15 years, both as a defense attorney and as a plaintiff's attorney.
-She zealously advocated on behalf of employers, insurers, injured workers, and employees.
-With a background in chemistry and chemical engineering, Tara also briefly practiced in intellectual property litigation and is a licensed patent attorney with the United States Patent and Trademark Office and is available to facilitate disputes involving intellectual property, licensing, and other business matters.
+Tara litigated and appealed civil and administrative matters in North Carolina for 15 years, representing both plaintiffs and defendants in workplace conflicts and injuries , business and contract negotiations, and intellectual property disputes.
+With a background in chemistry and chemical engineering, Tara is a licensed patent attorney with the United States Patent and Trademark Office and is available to facilitate disputes involving intellectual property, licensing, and other business matters.

-Tara Muller now enjoys conducting mediations to help others reach fair, amicable settlements.
+Tara Muller now conducts mediations to help others reach fair, amicable settlements.
 She is pleased to serve as mediator both on a selected and appointed basis for a number of state and federal courts, as well as for the North Carolina Industrial Commission.
-She also serves as outside ombuds for businesses and offers seminars on workplace conflict management, while continuing to provide legal writing services to other attorneys throughout North Carolina.
+She also serves as outside ombuds for businesses and institutions, while continuing to provide high-quality legal writing services to other attorneys throughout North Carolina.

 Licensed: US Patent & Trademark Office; NC Bar; EDNC; MDNC; 4th Circuit Court of Appeals; NC Dispute Resolution Commission